Abandoned & Little-Known Airfields:

 Rosedale Field was described as being assigned to NAS San Diego for administrative & maintenance purposes.

-described “Rosedale (Navy)” as having only a 1,000' unpaved runway – a very short strip.
+It depicted the “Rosedale (Navy)” airfield as having a tiny 1,000' unpaved runway.

-A 1964 aerial photo no longer showed any trace of the Rosedale airfield,
+A 1964 aerial photo no longer showed any trace of Rosedale Field,

-and not a trace appears to remain of the former airfield.
+with not a trace appearing to remain of the former airfield.

 ____________________________________________________

-Border Naval Outlying Landing Field, South San Diego, CA
+Border Naval Outlying Landing Field / Border Field, South San Diego, CA

 Photo of the airfield while in use has not been located.